SungJJinKang/Libria_GameMode_For_FiveM/README.md

 Players can't identify other players

-All players act like npc
+All players act like npc ( disguise as npc )

 Players have to find player in npcs

-And Kill them
+And Kill them with limited ammo

 LastOne is Winner!

+( This mode is like Prop hunt, but players disguise as npc not prop )

 # How to install